AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

 ### The Requirements {#the-requirements}

-* To make users aware of the risks when editing models that are already used for live content delivery (i.e. that have been published).
+* To make users aware of the risks when editing models that are already used for live content delivery - in other words, models that have been published).

 * Also, to avoid unintended changes.